isabella232/sc_playgroundbooks/For-Instructor/003-swift-playground-books-always-on-live-views.markdown

 animateFrame(centerX: /*#-editable-code*/200/*#-end-editable-code*/, /*#-editable-code*/centerY: 200/*#-end-editable-code*/, width: /*#-editable-code*/50/*#-end-editable-code*/, height: /*#-editable-code*/50/*#-end-editable-code*/)
 ```

 That's it!
 I'll AirDrop this over to my iPad, and now when I type Run My Code, it sends a message across to the other side that influences the always-on live view.

 Nice!

 ## Conclusion

 Allright, that's everything I'd like to cover in this screencast.

-Just like we communicated from the Playground to the View Controller using PlaygroundRemoteLiveViewProxy and PlaygroundLiveViewMessageHandler, we can go back the other way with PlaygroundRemoteLiveViewProxyDelegate.
+Note that just like we communicated from the Playground to the View Controller using PlaygroundRemoteLiveViewProxy and PlaygroundLiveViewMessageHandler, if you want you can go back the other way with PlaygroundRemoteLiveViewProxyDelegate.

 If you watched this screencast and my other Playground Book screencasts, at this point you should have a solid understanding of how to make Playground Books.
-There are a few other things that you can do with Playground Books, like glossaries, key value stores, and copying code between pages, but you should be able to pick this up on your own reading Apple's Playground Books documentation.

 I'd love to see what you end up making with Swift Playground Books - please send anything cool you make my way so I can check it out.

 Speaking of books, do you know why books are afraid of their sequels?
 Because they always come after them.
 Allright - I'm out!